tsabelmann/cthulhubot/README.md

-# cthulhu_discord_bot
+# Cthulhu Discord Bot
-Interactive discord bot that allows to throw dice according to the pen and paper game with the same name
+Interactive discord bot that allows to throw dice according to the pen and paper game with the same name.

+## Usage